jacobkrantz/ProbSyllabifier/README.md

 `test_celex.py` ensures that Celex training and testing work with both a given transcription scheme and without.
 `test_mutate.py` ensures the mutation factor generation is accurate and mutates the proper chromosomes of the population.
 `test_sql_query_service.py` ensures the database queries all act as expected.
-`test_syllab_parser.py` ensures the tuples are extracted correctly from the CELEX training data.
+`test_syllab_parser.py` ensures the observation and hidden state sequences are correctly synthesized from the word inputs.

 ## Contributors
 Suggestions, issues, and pull requests are welcomed!